 Efforts to monitor and restore underwater grasses cannot be sustained without renewed interest from funders.

 Scientific and Technical Understanding

 Efforts to monitor existing grass beds through the annual aerial survey and the work of partner organizations and individual volunteers are critical to our work to protect and restore grass beds.
 This work will also benefit from a better understanding of the potential impacts of climate change, the most successful methods of grass restoration and the economic value of the ecosystem services healthy grass beds provide.

 Flora, Fauna and Habitat Condition

-Invasive species like the water chestnut and mute swan could impact the recovery of underwater grass beds.
+Invasive species like the water chestnut and mute swan could impact the recovery of underwater grass beds in some locations.
 Poor water clarity will also impact grass recovery, although grass restoration should lead to water clarity improvements.